-The School has a line of credit with Endeavor bank for \$500,000.
-The line had an outstanding balance of \$0 at December 31, 2022.
-The line of credit matures in December of 2023 and is secured by all inventory, chattel paper, accounts, equipment, and general intangibles.
-The line of credit bears variable interest at the Endeavor Bank Base Reference Rate plus 1.0% with a minimum of 4.25%.
-The interest rate at December 31, 2022, was 5.25%.
+The School had a line of credit with Endeavor bank for \$500,000.
+The line had an outstanding balance of \$0 at December 31, 2023 and 2022.
+The line of credit matured in December of 2023.

 Report of Independent Auditors on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards